mturk/svcbatch/README.md

 The batch file can set **PATH** to desired value and then call the actual application.

+### -o [path]
+**Output directory**

+This option allows to set the output directory where SvcBatch will create any runtime data files.

+If set the **path** parameter will be used as location where SvcBatch.log files will be created.
+SvcBath will create **path** directory if it doesn't exist.

 ### -s
 **Use safe environment**